googleapis/google-cloud-java/README.md

 Old Version Combinations
 ------------------

-If you are having problems with google-cloud prior to version 0.32.0-alpha, use the following table as a reference to make sure that your versions are compatible.
+If you are having compatbility problems with google-cloud prior to version 0.32.0-alpha, use the following table as a reference to make sure that your versions are compatible.
 Definitions:

 * **alpha**: The version of any alpha package in google-cloud
 * **beta**: The version of any beta package in google-cloud